BrettCawley/brettcawley.github.io/_posts/2018-8-23-Create-A-Local-Lightning-Network-On-Simnet.md

 and close the terminal.

 >Is the wallet balance reporting as 0, even though the command ran successfully?
 If not, great! ignore the rest of this message.
-If so, perhaps try restarting then unlocking lnd.
+If so, try running the `lncli walletbalance` command above a couple times.
+If it still reports balance 0, perhaps try restarting then unlocking lnd.
 Find alice's lnd terminal, cancel it (Ctrl+C), Then restart back up at the [**"Creating Our Lightning Nodes"**](#Create-Lightning-Node) section.
 In the subsequent step, unlock lnd by calling lncli using the **unlock** argument, not create.
 After successfully unlocking, come back here and try the wallet balance command again.
 If it still doesn't work, try to investigate using the getinfo command mentioned earlier.

 Lets do the same for `charlie` now.
 Find the terminal running `btcd`, cancel it by pressing `Ctrl+C` a couple of times, and set it to mine to `<CHARLIE_ADDRESS>`: